 Pastor Otto first was introduced to Countryside in the early 1990s.
 As an atheist, Otto was convinced of the futility of religion and denied the validity of God’s Word.
 Through discipleship and the hearing of consistent preaching, God did a miraculous work in his life.
 As he came to Christ and grew rapidly, it was evident that God was calling Otto into service as a pastor.
 Upon receiving theological training at Calvary Bible College, Otto was brought on staff as Countryside’s first Associate Pastor.

 Currently, Otto serves as the associate pastor overseeing and teaching our Bible Institute, guiding our men’s and women’s ministries, and teaching a dynamic class to our college student and young married adults.
-He is married to Krista and enjoys grilling and spending time with his two children and their spouses.
-He is eagerly awaiting the arrival of his first grandchild this year.
+He is married to Krista and enjoys grilling and spending time with his two children, their spouses, and his first grandchild.

 Michael was called on by the church body at Countryside to pastor in 2013.
 For the first 6 years of his ministry he led our middle and high school students and our worship ministry.
 Currently, he continues to lead our worship ministry, oversees technology ministries, is involved in counseling as well as our Journey Through The Bible study program.